dev-academy-programme/orientation---Archived/tools/chrome-dev-tools/README.md

   </figcaption>
 </figure>

 We can click on the "hamburger menu" and select More Tools > Developer Tools.
 Or we can use Control-Shift-I to open the tools.
-Or we can right click on the page and select "Inspect element" from the context menu:
+Or we can right click on the page and select "Inspect element" from the Context: menu:

 <figure>
   <img src="../../images/dev-tools-hamburger.png" alt="Tools from hamburger"><br>